MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50020-user-account-identity-provider-does-not-exist.md

 - **Personal Microsoft accounts only**

-If you use `https://login.microsoftonline.com/{YourTenantNameOrID}`, users from other organizations can't access the application.
+If you use `https://login.microsoftonline.com/<YourTenantNameOrID>`, users from other organizations can't access the application.
 You have to add these users as guests in the tenant that's specified in the request.
 In that case, the authentication is expected to be run on your tenant only.
 This scenario causes the sign-in error if you expect users to sign in by using federation with another tenant or identity provider.

 ### Solution: Use the correct sign-in URL

-Use the corresponding sign-in URL for the specific application type, as listed in the following table.
+Use the corresponding sign-in URL for the specific application type, as listed in the following table:

 | Application type | Sign-in URL |
 | ---------------- | ----------- |